 Imagine topping that with another delicious pie — full of creamy, sweet butternut squash and chai spices.
 I’m telling you, this is really over the top!FYI, this pie was more orange in color the day it was baked.
 The next day it’s equally as delicious, but less orange, and more brown.
 Again, it’s rustic. 😉

 And if what you really want is pumpkin pie, here’s another gluten-free recipe with a twist: Salted, Spiced Caramel Pumpkin Pie with Pecan Crust.

-If you really want to save time, you can of course use a prepared pie crust of your choice!
+Though I think this crust is quite special, if you really want to save time, you can of course use a prepared pie crust of your choice!

 - 2 cups pecans

 - 1 cup walnuts

 - 1/2 cup granulated sugar

 - 1/2 teaspoon sea salt

 - 1 (approximately 3-pound) roasted butternut squash (Click here for How to Roast a Butternut Squash) (you will need 4 cups)

 - 2 large eggs